-Redefine Meat is making 3D-printed vegan steak.
+Redefine Meat also makes 3D-printed vegan steak.

 In 2020, Israeli startup Redefine Meat publicly unveiled its 3D-printed vegan steak, as reported by Interesting Engineering.
 The company created and patented a new 3D printer that can use plant-based ingredients to print whole cuts of meat that look and taste like the real thing.